← BACK TO PROJECTS

 High contrast modes for users with poor vision

-Offer text to speech features
+Offer text-to-speech features

 Dark mode and light mode

 This was a really fun project!
-I had a great partner and we were both dedicated and willing to put the time into something we were proud of.
+I had a great partner, and we were both dedicated and willing to put the time into something we were proud of.
 Some specific highlights are:

 The Importance of Feedback